worldamazing/plan/docs/overview.md

 Ultimately, the GI is built on the hypothesis that the human spirit does not *require* suffering to become strong.
 It requires **engagement, purpose, and meaningful challenges.** By removing the toxic stress of survival, we free up a child's immense energy to be poured into learning, creating, and connecting, thus building a new, more profound, and more joyful kind of resilience.

 ## What is Human Nature?
-From Perceived Flaw to Evolutionary Superpower
+From Perceived Flaw to Our Defining Superpower
 Perhaps the deepest challenge to the World Amazing Plan is not logistical, political, or even pedagogical, but the quiet, pervasive belief in our own flawed nature.
 The story we have told ourselves for millennia is that humans are fundamentally selfish, violent, and competitive, and that any system must be built to contain our worst impulses.

 This is a conclusion drawn from 10,000 years of observation.
 It is also a profound misdiagnosis.
 We have been watching a traumatized species adapt to a sick environment and mistaking its trauma response for its true nature.